SoftwareHeritage/swh-dataset/docs/datasets.rst

 - The 1000 most popular Debian packages (by "votes" according to the `Debian Popularity Contest <https://popcon.debian.org/>`_ database)

-This dataset is available in the following formats:
+This teaser is available in the following formats:

 - **PostgreSQL (compressed)**: